Sri Lanka. Climbing Sigiriya: Rocky Fortress of the Anuradhapura Empire

 Along with serving as a palace and fortress, Kasyapa wanted the new capital to be a place of natural and architectural beauty.
 Formal gardens fed by cisterns were built at the top of the plateau, while midway up the 180-meter rockface, a massive statue of a crouching lion was created as a gateway to the palace.

 Having fled to India to raise an army, Moggallana returned in 495 and subsequently defeated Kasyapa in battle.
 Following Kasyapa’s suicide, King Moggallana restored Anuradhapura as Sri Lanka’s capital, leaving Sigiriya to fall into a state of neglect.
 After being occupied by Buddhist monks, the site was abandoned sometime in the 14th century.
 In 1831, Sigiriya was rediscovered by British Army Major Jonathan Forbes during a reconnaissance trip across Sri Lanka.
-Although the plateau and surrounding land was surveyed in the 1890s, the first extensive archaeological work of the site wasn’t initiated until 1982.
+Although the plateau and surrounding land was surveyed in the 1890s, the first extensive archaeological work at the site wasn’t initiated until 1982.
 Today, Sigiriya receives more than a million annual visitors and is listed as a UNESCO World Heritage Site.

 Our journey to Sigiriya began with a four-hour drive from Columbo, Sri Lanka’s capital city.
 After paying the entrance fee, we followed a stone pathway through the palace ground’s western entrance, once used exclusively by the royal family.
 Ahead, we could see steep sides of the enormous stone monolith.
 We continued across a moat and past an impressive array of gardens, pools, and canals.
 While some gardens and pools have been excavated, others remain untouched beneath jungle vegetation and debris.
 The western approach served as a royal park with symmetrical gardens surrounded by three ramparts.